mbrownnycnyc/rhce/rhce.md

 $vagrantVMs | % { $vagrantsshconfigstrs += , ( ((vagrant ssh-config $_) -replace "^\s+","" ) | ? { $_.length -gt 0} ) }
 ```

-4. because the vagrant-scp has a bug where it doesn't parse Windows filepaths correctly, and because i refuse to use WSL, here's a powershell function that creates an object out of `vagrant ssh-config` output
+2. because the vagrant-scp has a bug where it doesn't parse Windows filepaths correctly, and because i refuse to use WSL, here's a powershell function that creates an object out of `vagrant ssh-config` output, then copies the keys to the `rhel8` VM.

 ```
 #capture the vagrant VMs' ssh config